reggiebain/reviews-analyzer/modeling_and_results/README.md

 | Model Precision | 0.9556883197999043 | 0.8778088820701458 |
 | Model Recall | 0.9597112640590901 | 0.9369145543058587 |

-- For the original dataset, the Random Forest Classifier model out performs the baseline of always guessing that the sentiment is positive (which performs well since over 99% of the reviews are actually positive **before removing gibberish reviews**) by about 4.8% in F1 score and 8.2% in precision.
-- Again, the fine-tuned transformer also out performs the baseline and both the classical ML and fine-tuned transformers significantly outperform the out-of-the-box transformer.
-The fine-tuning was only run for 1 epoch, so with additional, epochs, it's likely that performance would continue to improve.
-- Although these are relatively small improvements, with more epochs and a more robust set of negative reviews, the models' performance would continue to improve over the baseline.

 ## Conclusions
 #### 1. Entropy Analysis